Galija: Comeback and renewed popularity (2005–present)

 In 2014, following the 2014 Serbian parliamentary election, Nenad Milosavljević became a deputy in the National Assembly of Serbia as a member of Socialist Party of Serbia.
 On 22 April 2016, the band performed, alongside Riblja Čorba, Van Gogh, Piloti and Električni Orgazam, at the opening of renovated Tašmajdan Stadium.
 The band celebrated their 40th anniversary with two concerts.
 The first one was a part of the festival 5 do 100 (5 to 100), which was held on 4 July 2016 at Niš Fortress.
 The festival featured Galija, the band Novembar, celebrating their 25th anniversary, and the band Van Gogh, celebrating their 30th anniversary (the combined "age" of the bands was 95, thus the title of the festival).
 The second concert was held in Belgrade's Sports Hall Ranko Žeravica on 29 December 2016.
 The concert featured Vreme Čuda as the opening band and the band's former members Aleksandar Ranđelović and Saša Lokner and Kerber frontman Goran Šepa as guests.
 Between two concerts, in November 2016, the band released the Celtic rock single "Nešto me goni" ("Something Makes Me Fight"), announcing their upcoming studio album.

 The band's fourteenth studio album, entitled U raju iznad oblaka (In Heaven Above the Clouds), was released in May 2018.
 The album was produced by Saša Habić, with whom Galija collaborated again after fourteen years and who also played keyboards on the album recording.
 Most of the album lyrics were written by Predrag Milosavljević.
 For the songs "Kad bi ti otišla iz ovog grada" ("I You Would Leave This Town"), "Voleo sam" ("I Used to Love") and "Don Ramiro" Nenad Milosavljević composed music on poems by Matija Bećković, Pero Zubac and Milorad Mitrović respectively.
 The rock epic "Don Ramiro" was described by the critics as the band's return to their progressive rock roots.
-The promotional concert in Niš was announced by the Milosavljević brothers unannounced unplugged performance in Niš's Obrenovićeva Street on 24 October 2018.
+The promotional tour included concerts in Sava Centar and Čair Hall.
+The promotional concert in Čair Hall was announced by the Milosavljević brothers unannounced unplugged performance in Niš's Obrenovićeva Street on 24 October 2018.
+In 2020, the group was awarded with the North Macedonian music award Zlatnata bubamara (Golden Ladybug) for their "constant musical value".
+On 3 September of the same year, the group held an acoustic concert at Heraclea Lyncestis aphiteatre near Bitola.

 The band's former guitarist Jean Jacques Roskam died on 26 October 2020.
+The band's former lyricist Radoman Kanjevac died on 9 November 2025.

+In August 2026, the band performed on the closing night of the 32nd edition of the Nišville jazz festival, held in their home city.
+The festival's closing night, dedicated to 60 years of rock music in Niš, featured main stage performances by Niš groups Daltoni, Galija, Bohemija and Lavina.